kimmminjae/One-Click-Solr-Install/README.md

-#One Click Solr Install
+# One Click Solr Install
-##How to run
-Simply run the Install-Solr.bat file
+Simply run *one-click-solr-install.bat* then enter the desired version from the list!